godotengine/godot-docs/tutorials/scripting/singletons_autoload.rst

 **Project > Project Settings > Globals > Autoload** and
 select the script by clicking the browse button or typing its path:
 ``res://global.gd``.
-Press **Add** to add it to the autoload list and name it "Global"(this is required for scripts to access it by the name "Global"):
+Press **Add** to add it to the autoload list and name it "Global", which is required for scripts to access it by the name "Global":

 .. image:: img/autoload_tutorial1.webp